- Which offerings am I legally allowed to invest in?

 For Regulation D offerings, only accredited investors may invest, and they have no limits.

 We have investors from all around the world!
-With one exception, we accept investments from international investors, as long as you represent that you are complying with the law in your country.
+With a few exceptions, we accept investments from international investors, as long as you represent that you are complying with the law in your country.

-The one exception is the Province of Quebec, which requested that we bar their residents from investing.
+The only exceptions are the Provinces of Quebec, Ontario and Alberta which have requested that we bar their residents from investing.

 After you click the green Invest button on the company's profile page, you'll get to your investment confirmation page.
 Under Personal Info, you can add an entity to link to your Wefunder account.